Is Fundamental Analysis important in Forex Trading?

 Why are some these retail traders still unable to achieve consistent success and profitability?
 If they have the first three elements in place why can’t they achieve success in trading?

 We believe the answer lies within their methodology.
-There is something that majority of these retail traders have in common.
+There is something that the majority of these retail traders have in common.

 Most of the retail traders in the market only trade with mechanical Technical Analysis based trading systems…